Table of Contents

 Test and measurement companies are adapting their test playbooks, slotting in AI at the most strategic points

 AI has made inroads into test and measurement, with traditional AI/ML laying the foundation for automation and efficiency enhancements for years.
-Most companies insisted that adoption is aimed at making complex processes simple for engineers for better productivity, while uplevelling experience for customers.
-There’s a clear set of use cases here: search, data analysis, anomaly detection — and test automation.
+Most companies insisted that adoption is aimed at making complex processes simple for engineers and uplevelling experience for customers.
+A clear set of use cases emerged from their responses: search, data analysis, anomaly detection — and test automation.

-And AI is sprinkled across this pipeline, specifically at three intersections, Raman said.
-First, AI is used to efficiently look up optimal solutions in a large test search space, reducing time and costs; second, it is used to mine silicon and manufacturing data from internal databases for quick actionable insights; and third, generative AI — and soon agentic AI — is used to manage and automate increasingly complex test workflows.
+AI is sprinkled across this entire pipeline, specifically at three intersections, Raman said.
+First, AI is used to efficiently look up optimal solutions in large test search spaces, reducing time and costs; second, it is used to mine silicon and manufacturing data from internal databases and turn them into quick actionable insights; and third, generative AI — and soon agentic AI — is used to manage and automate increasingly complex test workflows.

 “As designs scale from single‑die to multi‑die and 3D architectures, the volume of data and system complexity increase.
-That makes AI essential,” he said.
-The company released test space optimization (TSO.ai) as part of a larger AI suite to allow engineers to search for an optimal test solution in a large stack, cutting cost and time to market.
+That makes AI essential,” Raman emphasized.
+The company released test space optimization (TSO.ai) as part of a larger AI suite to allow engineers to search for optimal test solutions in large stacks to save cost and accelerate time-to-market.

-“This includes machine‑learning-driven optimization of test parameters, AI‑assisted generation of test sequences and scripts, surrogate models to speed performance and advanced analytics that detect rare anomalies and correlate events across signals, protocols, and system telemetry,” said Jeff Smith, director of AI Labs at Keysight.
+“[Use cases] include machine‑learning-driven optimization of test parameters, AI‑assisted generation of test sequences and scripts, use of surrogate models to speed performance and advanced analytics to detect rare anomalies and correlate events across signals, protocols, and system telemetry,” said Jeff Smith, director of AI Labs at Keysight.

 “Ultimately, we are using AI to allow engineers to spend less time managing test complexity and more time solving the problems that differentiate their designs,” he added.

-As for where Keysight sees the greatest impact, it is in the burgeoning space of AI infrastructure validation where the company boasts a sprawling portfolio.
-It is throwing AI at test and validation of AI data center infrastructure components, high‑speed interconnects, and advanced wireless systems, for faster results.
+As for where Keysight sees the most impact, it is in the burgeoning space of AI infrastructure validation where the company boasts a sprawling portfolio of test solution.
+It is throwing AI at test and validation of AI data center infrastructure components, high‑speed interconnects, and advanced wireless systems, for faster and more reliable results.
 “AI enables faster root‑cause analysis, improved coverage, and more repeatable results,” Smith said.

 The R&S QPS security scanner series for example now leverages intelligent algorithms for faster, more accurate object detection.
-Additionally, two new solutions unveiled at MWC 2026 are based on AI: TechAssist, that uses natural language to control the CMX500 radio communication tester for 5G NR, enabling rapid test-scenario setup and status and configuration queries, and ScriptAssist that simplifies scripting for protocol and application testing and instrument automation.
+Additionally, two new solutions unveiled at MWC 2026 are powered by AI: TechAssist, a feature that uses natural language to control the CMX500 radio communication tester for 5G NR, enabling rapid test-scenario setup and status and configuration queries, and ScriptAssist that simplifies scripting for protocol and application testing and instrument automation.

 “A user having a conversation with its oscilloscope is not far off,” said Braunstorfinger.

-Outside of products, R&S is also embedded AI deeply in its development processes, from software development to the entire engineering workflow.
+Outside of products, R&S is also embedded AI in its software development processes and across the engineering workflow.

 The result is a win-win for both the company and its consumers.
-Combined AI-supported development and AI-driven product capabilities is enabling it to bring to market better solutions that are faster to deploy and easier to use.
+Combined AI-supported development and AI-driven product capabilities is enabling R&S to bring to market smarter solutions that are faster to deploy and easier to use.
 “The result is a seamless experience where customers benefit from increased efficiency, enhanced performance, and shorter time-to-market,” Braunstorfinger said.

 Part 2 to follow soon.